Student work by Marc Carratala & Benjamin Oman

 Real-time artists focus on content or asset creation in a real-time environment such as a game engine, often working on a project from concept to completion.
 They are also responsible for maintaining visuals in both quality and optimization — from entire environments down to small 3D props, known as assets.

-Role & responsibilities of a Real-time Artist in virtual production for film and TV:
+Role & responsibilities of a real-time artist in virtual production for film and TV:

 When starting in this competitive field, you’ll need to focus on learning technical tools and be proficient in a game engine such as Unreal or Unity, which often also involves some coding.

 When starting out in this competitive field, you’ll need to focus on learning a real-time game engine, but the importance of art fundamentals cannot be underestimated.
-However, because Real-time Artists often take on a more generalist role, there’s plenty of other software that’s worth learning too.
+However, because real-time artists often take on a more generalist role, there’s plenty of other software that’s worth learning too.

-Real-time Artists may need knowledge of a combination of the following software:
+Real-time artists may need knowledge of a combination of the following software:

-The national average salary of a Real-time 3D Artist is $62,053 per year in the United States.
+The national average salary of a real-time 3D artist is $62,053 per year in the United States.
 (Source: Glassdoor)